Dialects of Latin: Imitation of the Roman dialect

 Adams suggests that this introductory technique, the apology for provincial Latin and the exaltation of the native Roman tongue, likely constituted a literary topos that—in some circumstances—may have arisen from a desire to convey "linguistic modesty" rather than a genuine provincial accent.
 Adams further notes that the 5th-century Roman author Macrobius, within his Saturnalia, introduces with an apology should his "discourse lack the native elegance of the Roman tongue (oris Romanis)".
 However, Macrobius was referring to the quality of his written text, not his pronunciation.
-Sulpicius Severus, a 4th-century author, describes a situation in an individual named Gallus expressed fear that his "more rustic speech" (sermo rusticior) offend the "urban ears" of his Aquitaine audience, leading another individual named Postumianus to remark that he, as a "product of the schools" (cum sis scholasticus), possessed a "scholastic artistry" (quasi scholasticus artificiose) in "apologizing for [his] ineptitude, because [he] abound[s] in eloquence" (ut excuses inperitiam, quia exuberas eloquentia.).
+Sulpicius Severus, a 4th-century author, describes a situation in which an individual named Gallus expressed fear that his "more rustic speech" (sermo rusticior) offend the "urban ears" of his Aquitaine audience, leading another individual named Postumianus to remark that he, as a "product of the schools" (cum sis scholasticus), possessed a "scholastic artistry" (quasi scholasticus artificiose) in "apologizing for [his] ineptitude, because [he] abound[s] in eloquence" (ut excuses inperitiam, quia exuberas eloquentia.).
 Sulpicius implies a contrast between the dialects of rural Gaul and the more prestigious speech of well-educated persons from Aquitaine, which may relate to the literary society that existed in Burdigala at this time.
 Adams argues that the dialect of Aquitaine was likely situated within the middle of a hierarchy of language prestige.
 Although this dialect was more prestigious than the dialects of rural Gaul, the need for Pacatus to remain humble before the Senate indicates that the educated Aquitaine dialect was still perceived as inferior to that of Rome.

 Gallus further claims that his speech would lack "embellishment" (fuco) and an elevated, solemn style (cothurno).
 This specific term, cothurnus, is associated with the Gaulish dialect by the Christian theologian St Jerome, who describes the speech of Rheticius, the Bishop of Autun, as possessing coturnus gallicus ('Gallic solemnity').
 Moreover, St Jerome writes that a "reverend (sanctus) man" named Hilary gained "his height from his Gaulish buskin (Gallicano coturno)" although he was adorned with the "flowers of Greek rhetoric" (Graeciae floribus).
 Gallus praises the artificiality (scholasticus artificiose) of the educated style of speech, a sentiment reflected by Jerome, who states that the Bishop of Autun spoke with "composed" or "arranged" speech (est sermo quidem conpositus).
 Sidonius, a 5th-century Gallic bishop, praises his brother-in-law Ecdicius for compelling the local "aristocracy" (nobilitas) to abandon the "roughness" (squamam) of their "Celtic speech" (sermonis celtici) and leading them to become "Latins" (Latinos), not "barbarians" (barbaros).
 Sidonius later comments that the "undiluted quality of the "language of Latium" (meram linguae Latiaris proprietatem) was threatened by the "rust of common barbarisms" (de trivialium barbarismorum robigine) and the "carelessness of the mob" (incuriam vulgi).
-He questions whether the "splendor of Roman speech" (sermonis pompa Romani) has survived anywhere in the empire, conceding that is has perished in the lands of the Belgae and the area of the Rhine river.
+He questions whether the "splendor of Roman speech" (sermonis pompa Romani) has survived anywhere in the empire, conceding that it has perished in the lands of the Belgae and the area of the Rhine river.